 It is essential that testing times are quiet.
 Once a student leaves the testing area, the student will not be allowed to return until all students have completed the testing.
-Pencils, tests, answer sheet forms, and calculators if specified, are the only items allowed on the desk for exams.
+Pencils, tests, answer sheet forms, and calculators if specified, are the only items allowed on the desk for paper exams.
 Calculators are not allowed for testing unless specified.
 If allowed, calculators must have instructor approval and may not be shared.
-A

-#2 pencil with eraser is required for all tests unless administered electronically.
+A #2 pencil with eraser is required for all tests unless administered electronically.
 No handbags, backpacks, book carriers, books, drinks, food, cell phones and/or other electronic devices are allowed on top of, under, or around any desk during testing.
 No hats or sunglasses may be worn during testing.
 If assistance is required during the test, the student should raise his/her hand to signal the need for assistance from the instructor.
 Tests are timed.
 Students arriving late for an exam must take the exam in the remaining time available.
-Students arriving late 15 minutes or more late for a quiz may not be allowed to take the quiz, pending the instructor's discretion.
-Students are not to approach instructors for exam results for at least 48 hours after exam completion.
+Students arriving late 15 minutes or later for a quiz may not be allowed to take the quiz, pending the instructor's discretion.
+Exams administered in electronic format are final until instructors have reviewed grades.
 Instructors will post exam scores as soon as they are able.